Bio and Credentials

 From 1997 - 1999, Dr. Locker was the Relationship Correspondent on WCBS TV News 2 in New York, appearing every week on the 5 pm or 11 pm news.
 From 1996 - 1998, Dr. Locker was a Commentator on MSNBC, discussing sex and relationships in the news.
 Now, she appears regularly as a guest on MSNBC, CNN, and The Fox News Channel, as well as other national television programs.

 Dr. Locker frequently appears on national television talk shows and news shows.
-She has been featured on over 1,000 shows including: Late Night with Conan O'Brien, NBC Nightly News, Today, Good Morning America, Vh1, MTV, The Daily Show on Comedy Central, Tyra, The O'Reilly Factor, NBC's Later, CNN, MSNBC, Fox News Channel, ABC's Politically Incorrect, The Morning Show with Mike and Juliet, Fox Business Channel, The Star Jones Show, C.B.S.
-The Early Show, C.B.S.
-This Morning, Entertainment Tonight, Extra, Access Hollywood, Court TV, Oxygen, F/X, Hard Copy, Inside Edition, American Journal, E!'s Talk Soup, Leeza, Ricki Lake, Sally Jessy Raphael, Montel Williams, Jerry Springer, Maury Povich, Geraldo and many more.
+She has been featured on over 1,000 shows including: Late Night with Conan O'Brien, NBC Nightly News, NBC's Today, Good Morning America, Dr. Oz, Rachael Ray, The Doctors, The Meredith Vieira Show, Katie Couric Show, CBS's The Early Show, CBS This Morning, ABC's Jimmy Kimmel Live, The Daily Show on Comedy Central, Entertainment Tonight, Extra, Access Hollywood, Showbiz Tonight, Vh1, MTV, Tyra Banks Show, The O'Reilly Factor, Cavuto, NBC's Later, CNN, Wolf Blitzer Reports, MSNBC, Hard Ball with Chris Matthews, Fox News Channel, Hannity, Hannity and Colmes, The Joy Behar Show, ABC's Politically Incorrect, The Morning Show with Mike and Juliet, Fox and Friends, Fox Business Channel, The Star Jones Show, The Roseanne Barr Show, Court TV, Oxygen, F/X, Hard Copy, Inside Edition, American Journal, E!'s Talk Soup, Leeza, Ricki Lake, Sally Jessy Raphael, Montel Williams, Jerry Springer, Maury Povich, Geraldo and many more.

 Dr. Locker lectures at high schools and colleges around the country, and continues to conduct research, as well.
 She is a member of The Society for the Scientific Study of Sexuality, The American Association of Sexuality Educators, Counselors, and Therapists, and the American Psychological Association.

-Truly a leader in her field, she has been recognized as the first young woman to have become well-known for teaching people about sex using popular media.
-Through her teaching in colleges and high schools, public speaking engagements, television and radio appearances, and writing, she has been informing men and women about sexuality for twenty years.
+Truly a leader in her field, she has become well-known for teaching people about sex using popular media.
+Through her teaching in colleges and high schools, public speaking engagements, television and radio appearances, and writing, she has been informing men and women about sexuality for twenty five years.
 She lives in New York City.

 "Sari" rhymes with "Mary."